 - v1.0.
 First publication of this report on our website.
 November 2023. - v1.1.
 Adjustments for PDF layout.
-February 24, 2024.
+February 24, 2024. - v1.2.
+Name updates.
+June 1, 2024.

 Getting started

 Why the need for this guide?

 TML Handbook states that our team is committed to disability justice.
 This means making all aspects of TMP, including images, accessible to artists, activists, festival programmers, researchers, instructors, community members, and the general public of all bodyminds.